you are being redirected

 slovenia

 The conversion itself is typically structured by way of a contribution in kind of the outstanding loan receivable.
-The valuation requirement (which generally applies to contributions in kind) may be waived in certain cases.
-A cash capital increase (with the convertible investor being obliged to subscribe for the newly issued share) against (i) payment of the nominal amount of the newly issued share and (ii) waiver of the outstanding amount of the loan is also possible.
+The valuation requirement (which generally applies to contributions in kind) may be waived/omitted in certain cases.
+A cash capital increase (with the convertible investor being obliged to subscribe for the newly issued share) against (i) payment of the nominal amount of the newly issued share and (ii) waiver of the outstanding amount of the loan is also possible, subject to tax considerations.
+It is in principle also possible to apply different structures entailing set-off mechanisms.

 austria

-The creation of different share classes is only possible in a “synthetic” way, i.e. by way of contractual agreement rather than having separate share classes.
+LLC: An LLC follows the single share concept where each shareholder is limited to holding only one type of share.
+Therefore, the creation of different classes of shares is only possible in a "synthetic" way, i.e. by contractual agreement, rather than by having separate classes of shares.

 bulgaria